In blow to Trump, top aide Hope Hicks to leave White House

 The White House announced Hicks, 29, was leaving a day after she spent nine hours in a closed hearing of the House of Representatives Intelligence Committee on its investigation into Russian meddling in the 2016 U.S. presidential election.

 White House spokeswoman Sarah Sanders said Hicks’ decision to leave was not related to her appearance before the panel, where lawmakers said she declined to answer questions about the administration.
-Trump called her “a truly great person” whom he would miss having at his side.
+Trump called her“a truly great person” whom he would miss having at his side.

 The Republican president has presided over an extraordinary amount of turnover among senior staff in his White House since entering office more than a year ago.